trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 The time, GPS and pavement fields make it very useful in visualising the data.

-As you can see in DMAMPO 2019 report extract above, the 1-5 grading system (PavementCondition) has been overlaid directly on the trail, highlighting the parts in worst condition.
+As you can see in DMAMPO 2019 report extract above, the 1-5 grading system (`PavementCondition`) has been overlaid directly on the trail, highlighting the parts in worst condition.

-The addition of the GoPro camera pointing at the trail surface the captures GPS tagged photos means that the areas of the trail in worst condition cannot only be quickly identified, but there is also high-quality images of what Very Rough actually means (is the paving meant to end, or is the paving broken>)
+The addition of the GoPro camera pointing at the trail surface capturing GPS tagged photos gives the DMAMPO team a visual reference of what the rRuf app has recorded, translating what Very Rough actually means ("does the paving need to be fixed?").

 ## Data Bikes Around the World